tinkererthinker/blog/source/content/index.md

 ![[Pasted image 20250420215109.png]]

 We are all too familiar with it.
 It's the mathematical equivalent to how to draw a fucking owl.
 Trivial.
 Why can't you see it?
+The proof is obvious!

 I want to find the cure to math phobia.
 Can a normal pleb like me perform indescribable mental motions?
 Is math only for the elite?
 I'm testing [math academy's](https://www.mathacademy.com/) system to find out.